Community Arts & Culture

 MUSIC OFF THE PAGE – Aberthau Studio Residency

 As practicing musicians, Róisín Adams and Emily Best hope to use the fieldhouse studio program to expand upon artistic and learning practices to develop music appreciation and group practice for all ages allowing them to give back to the community through free workshops and events.
 Some projects may include concerts in the parks, sound walks, community choirs, special musical collaborations and performances with the ultimate goal of encouraging interest in music and connecting Vancouver’s vibrant musical community to the community at large.
 Stay tuned for event and workshop opportunities.
 For workshops and events go to https://musicoffthepageblog.weebly.com/

 As part of the Music off the Page Fieldhouse Residency at Aberthau, musician Simon Schweitzer rehearsed and recorded these works in the studio while we were in lockdown (no public in the building), which you can listen to here.

 DEZZA CATALYST DANCE – Aberthau Residency

 This residency facilitates the creation and performance of new contemporary dance works with emerging and mid-career dancers.
 Under the direction of dancer and choreographer Desirée Dunbar, dancers develop their own vocabulary and express themselves with peer support, as well as develop skills in administration, production and teaching.
-These dancers then collaborate with other community dance groups and professional artists, performing at various venues.
-Peek in to view open rehearsals on Wednesdays 1:00pm-3:00pm and Sundays 10:00am-1:00pm.
+Dancers then collaborate with other community dance groups and professional artists, performing at various venues.

 ABERTHAU COMMUNITY & ECO ART GARDEN – Village Vancouver